Iowa Athletics Department reports four additional positive COVID-19 tests

 Iowa athletics reported its first positive COVID-19 test June 8, when it released it had received one positive and 236 negative tests.
 The department provided an update June 15 that an additional two positive tests and 107 negative tests had been received.

-The Iowa football team started voluntary workouts June 8, and the men’s and women’s basketball teams did so June 15.
+The Iowa football team started voluntary workouts June 8, followed by the men’s and women’s basketball teams on June 15.

+On July 9, the Big Ten announced that, due to concerns surrounding the COVID-19 pandemic, it will be moving to a conference-only schedule for fall sports in 2020.

+By limiting competition to only other Big Ten schools, the conference said in a statement that it will have the “greatest flexibility to adjust its own operations throughout the season and make quick decisions in real-time based on the most current evolving medical advice and the fluid nature of the pandemic.”

 (he/him/his)